ewantown/LifeInteractive/README.md

 ![screenshot](./screenshot.png)
 Check out a video demo [here](https://youtu.be/oIBqgyq9cdk), or play the game by loading the .jar file [here](/out/artifacts/LifeInteractive_jar/LifeInteractive.jar).

-What goes on?
+### Gameplay:

 A grid of cells evolves "naturally" from an initial state in accordance with the rules of Conway's Game.
 The user navigates a tank-shaped avatar with directional keys, and fires projectiles in the facing direction.